View XML QR Code

 Content Description

-Series 1 contains general biographical information on Abigail Scott Duniway, as well as correspondence between Jean Ward and others about Abigail Scott Duniway, and transcriptions of Duniway’s speeches.
+Series 1, Research materials on Abigail Scott Duniway by Jean Ward, contains general biographical information on Abigail Scott Duniway, correspondence between Jean Ward and others about Abigail Scott Duniway, newspaper clippings about Duniway, and transcriptions of Duniway's speeches.

-Series 2 contains copies of Abigail Scott Duniway’s correspondence.
-Most of the letters are written to her son, Clyde Duniway, between 1890 and 1915, as well as some miscellaneous suffrage-related correspondence.
+Series 2, Abigail Scott Duniway correspondence, contains copies of Abigail Scott Duniway's correspondence.
+Most of the letters are written to her son, Clyde Duniway, between 1890 and 1915.

-Series 3 contains Jean Ward’s notes on Abigail Scott Duniway’s fiction.
-In addition to her commercially published books, Duniway wrote 18 novels to be were serialized in The New Northwest, and three in The Pacific Empire.
-This box also contains Duniway’s overland diary, and the manuscript of her novel Margaret Rudson.
+Series 3, Notes on Abigail Scott Duniway fiction, contains Jean Ward's notes on Abigail Scott Duniway's fiction writings.
+In addition to her commercially published books, Duniway wrote 18 novels to be serialized in The New Northwest and three in The Pacific Empire.
+This box also contains Duniway's overland diary, and the manuscript of her novel Margaret Rudson.

 Return to Top